CipherG7/Sayari/README.md

 * Loan defaults with no recourse
 * No transparency in contributions or voting

-JamiiFund solves these challenges using smart contracts, automated governance, and on-chain transparency.
+Sayari solves these challenges using smart contracts, automated governance, and on-chain transparency.

 ## Our Solution
-JamiiFund provides:
+Sayari provides:

 **On-chain Contribution Tracking** – no more paper records **Trustless Loans** – governed by smart contract rules